otoaneba/D3-gapminder/README.md

-**Due Sunday, April 1st, 11:55 pm**

-CS 4460 - Information Visualization - Fall 2017

 ***

-# Programming Assignment 3: Sliding GapMinder
+# Sliding GapMinder

 ### Instructions

-In this assignment you will create a version of the bubble chart from [Hans Rosling's GapMinder storytelling video](https://www.ted.com/talks/hans_rosling_at_state).
-The bubble chart shows 142 countries.
+In this version of the bubble chart from [Hans Rosling's GapMinder storytelling video](https://www.ted.com/talks/hans_rosling_at_state), the bubble chart shows 142 countries.
 The chart shows the life expectancy compared to the GDP per capita for each country.
 An interactive version of the tool can be found on the [GapMinder website](http://www.gapminder.org/tools/#_chart-type=bubbles).

-Your chart will be interactive.
-It must update to show the data for each 5-year interval.
-We have already added a slider that will control the current year for the chart.
-Your submission should update with the slider as seen below:
+This chart is interactive:

 ![Lab Result](img/p3_gapminder.gif)

-The slider will call the method `updateChart(year)` where `year` is one of the 5-year intervals from the dataset.
-It is your job to update your chart within this method.

-You will use the dataset at `./data/gapminder.csv` to re-create the GapMinder bubble chart.
+Using dataset at `./data/gapminder.csv` to re-create the GapMinder bubble chart.
 Here is a snippet of the dataset:

 | `country`      |`year`|`population`|`continent` |`lifeExp`|`gdpPercap`  |
 |----------------|------|------------|------------|---------|-------------|